 How to Get Rid of Blackheads in the Ear

 Blackheads in your ear can be annoying and even become painful if left untreated.
 They form for the same reason face blackheads do: pores become clogged with oil and dead skin cells.
 You can prevent them from forming by cleaning your ears with a small amount of face cleanser on a washcloth while you’re in the shower.
 Prevent oil from building up by dabbing a Q-tip in an astringent toner and gently rubbing it in your ear.
-If you already have a blackhead in your ear, you can eliminate it by using a sterilised extractor tool, which you can buy from a pharmacy or online.
+If you already have a blackhead in your ear, you can eliminate it by using a sterilized extractor tool, which you can buy from a pharmacy or online.
 It looks like a metal pencil with a small loop at the end.
 Pressing down around the blackhead with the loop will cause enough pressure to loosen the debris and unclog the blackhead.

 How to Get Rid of Blackheads Fast